 If your organisation falls into one of these groups, you may be finding it tricky to appoint the perfect person.
 Even though a recent government-sponsored survey suggested than half of UK organisations are not even aware of the May 25th GDPR deadline, other companies have clearly been snapping up the available talent.

-Based on a fast, low-cost GDPR Rapid Response exercise, we can determine your requirements and get you on track for compliance.
+Based on a fast, low-cost GDPR Audit, we can determine your requirements and get you on track for compliance.
 And if you do need a DPO, we can show you how outsourcing this function will help you address compliance while minimising additional costs and maximising flexibility.

 Our DPO as a Service offering for GDPR will assign an experienced Data Protection Officer to serve you as an independent expert.